aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/metafileformat/_index.md

 ---
 title: HtmlSaveOptions.MetafileFormat
 second_title: Aspose.Words for .NET API Reference
-description: Specifies in what format metafiles are saved when exporting to HTML MHTML or EPUB.
+description: HtmlSaveOptions property.
+Specifies in what format metafiles are saved when exporting to HTML MHTML or EPUB.
 Default value is Png meaning that metafiles are rendered to raster PNG images in C#
 type: docs
 weight: 390
 url: /net/aspose.words.saving/htmlsaveoptions/metafileformat/